Option Overloads

 graph.addLabel(node, 'My Label')

-If the method to be called accepts a list of parameters, the entries in the array need to be arrays of values, too.
-For single parameter methods, it suffices to put the single parameter into the top-level array.
-Like-wise, if the method accepts option objects, the option object may be put directly into the array.
-For each element in the array, the method will be called and if required, the necessary relating "owner" item will be automatically injected into the invocation.
+If the method to be called accepts a list of parameters, the entries in the array also need to be arrays of values.
+For methods that accept a single parameter, it is sufficient to put the single parameter into the top-level array.
+Likewise, if the method accepts options objects, the options object may be put directly into the array.
+For each element in the array, the method will be called, and if required, the necessary relating "owner" item will be automatically injected into the invocation.